Frequently Asked Questions (FAQs)

-Bounce Back is open to students in the Faculty of Arts & Science, Engineering, Commerce and Nursing.
-For more information on the Engineering, Commerce and Nursing program, click here.
+Bounce Back is now open to students in the Faculty of Arts & Science, Engineering, Commerce and Nursing.
+For more information on the Engineering, Commerce and Nursing programs, click here.

 Bounce Back is only open to first-year students.The transition from high school to university can pose significant and unique challenges for some first-year students and as such, transition support is a central element of the Bounce Back program.
 As an upper-year student you may be experiencing different challenges than your first-year peers.
 We want to ensure that all students are getting the help they need.
 The Program Coordinator would be more than happy to meet with you to discuss options.
 We can help you get back on track by connecting you with support services on campus that will best address your needs.
 Alternately, you could visit Learning Strategies or contact your undergraduate administrator for course-specific support.

 The initial meeting with the Bounce Back Facilitator will be between 30-60 minutes.

 The Bounce Back program begins in January.
 The program will run for nine weeks and through to the end of March.